 There is also a handy Google map at the end pinpointing the locations of these San Francisco artisanal chocolate stores for picking up gifts if you are in SF during Christmas.
 All these stores are bean to bar and carry chocolates made right here in San Francisco!

 All photos are of my own except the embedded Instagram ones from the businesses because I was so busy stuffing my face with them delights that I forgot to snap a photo (I will update these with my own soon).

 Best chocolates in San Francisco #1 Dandelion Chocolates

-Neighborhood: The vibrant Mission district.
-Famous for it’s murals and tons of good places to eat.
-Don’t forget to check out the legendary Craftsmen and Wolves, a dessert store, right next door!
+Neighborhood: The vibrant Mission district, one of the best neighborhoods in San Francisco.
+Famous for its murals and tons of good places to eat.
+Don’t forget to check out the legendary Craftsmen and Wolves, a dessert shop, right next door!

 Street: The hipster Valencia street filled with cute boutiques, cafes and restaurants.